cakephp/docs/en/index.rst

 :doc:`/quickstart` as it will give you a quick tour of what CakePHP has to offer and how it works.

-After you've finished the Blog Tutorial, you can brush up on the key elements in a CakePHP application:
+After you've finished the Bookmarker Tutorial, you can brush up on the key elements in a CakePHP application:

 * The :ref:`CakePHP request cycle <request-cycle>`
 * The :doc:`conventions <intro/conventions>` that CakePHP